 Not only is every U.S. East and Gulf coast location vulnerable to storm surge, but storm surge is also powerful enough to move far inland.
 For example, during Hurricane Ike, coastal flooding from storm surge penetrated 30 miles inland—reaching areas as distant as southwestern Louisiana and southeastern Texas.

-Meanwhile, the massive storm surge flooding—as high as 28 feet above normal tide levels—during Hurricane Katrina resulted in massive tragedy, contributing to the storm’s status as one of the most disastrous weather events in the U.S. history.
+Meanwhile, the massive storm surge flooding—as high as 28 feet above normal tide levels—during Hurricane Katrina resulted in enormous tragedy, contributing to the storm’s status as one of the most disastrous weather events in the U.S. history.

-Effective this year for certain storms impacting both the East and Gulf coasts, this exciting tool assesses and depicts the risk of coastal flooding from storm surge.
+For specific storms impacting both the East and Gulf coasts, this exciting tool assesses and depicts the risk of coastal flooding from storm surge.
 This user-manipulatable map uses the National Weather Service’s (NWS) Sea, Lake, and Overland Surges from Hurricanes (SLOSH) model to predict where storm surge and resulting coastal flooding could occur, as well as the potential height of water above ground.